FusionCache/docs/docs/guides/quickstart/quickstart.md

 <br/>

 # Run
-The [Run](../../install/run.md) contains full instructions but for this guide we can start with Rest and WS Standard interfaces on localhost, default buffer sizes and ports.
+[Run](../../install/run.md) contains full instructions but for this guide we only need:

+- Rest and WS Standard interfaces on localhost
+- Default buffer sizes and ports

 The default ports are 1981 and 1982.

-If these ports are used by other software, you can use `--restQueryPort` or `--wsQueryPort`.
+If these ports are unavailable, you can change Fusion's ports with `--restQueryPort` or `--wsQueryPort`.

 - Enter the install directory: `cd /usr/local/bin/fusioncache`
 - Start: `./fusionserver --restQueryIp=127.0.0.1 --wsQueryIp=127.0.0.1`